edsonwade/java-dsa/README.md

     }

     /**
-     * A node in the linked list that stores data and a reference to the next node.
+     * A node in the linked list that stores data.txt and a reference to the next node.
      *
-     * @param <E> the type of data stored in the node */ static class Node<E> {
+     * @param <E> the type of data.txt stored in the node */ static class Node<E> {
         E data;